evnsio/kubernetes-workshop/04-health-checks/README.md

 The health of Pods in Kubernetes is split into two 'probes':

 * `livenessProbe`: Indicates whether the Container is running.
 If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.

 * `readinessProbe`: Indicates whether the Container is ready to service requests.
 If the readiness probe fails, any services selecting the pod will stop sending traffic to it.

-Probes are defined as part of the Pod spec, a simlpe deployment might look like this:
+Probes are defined as part of the Pod spec, a simple deployment might look like this:

 ```
 apiVersion: apps/v1beta1